Engin Alkan

 Engin Alkan (born 27 July 1965) is a Turkish actor.
 He has served at the Istanbul City Theatres as an actor and director.
 He is best known for hit comedy series 7 Numara.

+Biography

 Between 1984–1989, he studied acting at the Istanbul Municipal Conservatory Theatre Department and Istanbul University State Conservatory Theatre Department.
 Starting from 1996, he worked as an instructor and head of theatre departments in various acting schools.
 He still continues acting and directing works at Istanbul City Theatres, which he has been a member of since 1985.
 He has also worked as a voice actor on the Turkish version of various movies and animations, Papa Smurf in The Smurfs, Samwise Gamgee in The Lord of the Rings, Puss in Boots in Shrek and Braum in League of Legends.
 He has continued his career by appearing in various cinema and television productions.